 In real life, children learn their mother tongue through random exposure.
 They make sense of the language by identifying patterns and they connect and store the patterns that work.
 Our brains are designed to work/learn this way, but it is a subjective process because each individual experiences distinct social and psychological phenomena.
 It is not an objective one size fit, but an experience that is entirely unique.
 Yet we all end up fluent in our native language.

 Learning in the natural environment was not linear.
 There is a level on which it was actually quite random.
 It was situational.

 Networks, not lines

 If anything, non-linear learning has more to do with a network than a line.
-It’s about experience and connecting the dots, remembering that a certain plant could be eaten, another could heal ilness, while others should be avoided, etc.
+It's about experience and connecting the dots - in our distant past that meant remembering that a certain plant could be eaten, another could heal ilness, while others should be avoided, etc.

 This type of learning has a neurological basis: Our neural networks form the basis of memory/knowledge and even the brain itself.
 The web, like the brain, is all about links and nodes.
 Its network qualities have massive implications for learning that I think we're just beginning to see.
 The rise of the web has meant the rise of a certain type of learning and it's based on a network of connections rather than on linear sequences.

 This doesn’t mean we have to put an end to linear learning – far from it – but it does mean we have to be open to other possibilities, and the web is providing those.
 Networks are everywhere and, as Jay Cross persuasively argues, they are changing everything, including how we learn.
 The last time that happened we had the Enlightenment on our hands.

 Writing techniques: Learning to write in a non-linear way